lioronline/Submarine/README.md

 This project simulates a game with a submarine agent in an underwater environment, whose task is to find treasures and return them to a boat on the surface.
 The solution to this game is a compound implementation of a searching algorithm we created and an MDP solving algorithm, policy iteration.
 Its purpose is to showcase a possible approach to solving a POMDP problem by reducing it first to an MDP, then using the simpler and less computationally expensive solution.

-Remark: For a map with two-three treasures, the solution may take up to 20 seconds to solve the problem after seeing the treasure (patience is needed since it’s not the most efficient solution)
+*Remark* : For a map with two-three treasures, the solution may take up to 20 seconds to solve the problem after seeing the treasure (patience is needed since it’s not the most efficient solution)

 # Installation/Setup